rdjpalmer/portfolio/src/posts/tools-for-research.md

 ## Index cards as bookmarks

-<a href="https://rdjpalmer.com/week-33-2020" target="_blank" rel="noopener noreferrer">Index cards and post-it notes</a> have turned into one of my go to weapons on a daily basis.
+<a href="https://rdjpalmer.com/week-33-2020">Index cards and post-it notes</a> have turned into one of my go to weapons on a daily basis.
 From taking notes to deciding immediate priorities, just getting something down on paper is far more useful than trying to keep it in your head.

 Next time you’re reading a physical book, replace your bookmark with an index card.
 As you make your way through, highlight passages in the book and mark down the page numbers on the card.
 Add commentary as you go.